1945 March 15, ANNE FRANK (Bergen Belsen, Germany)

 1510 ABRAHAM BEN ELIEZER HALEVI (Spain-Jerusalem)

-An apocalyptic Kabbalist (c.
-1460-1532) wrote letters proclaiming the year 1524 as the beginning of the arrival of the Messiah.
-Halevi, who was originally from Spain, spent many years wandering after the expulsion until he settled in Jerusalem in 1514.
-There Halevi, who was widely respected for his scholarly knowledge, urged people to repent and make themselves ready for the redemption.
-Among his many treatises on Kabbalah are Mashreh Kitrin (Untyer of Knots) Maamar Perek Chelek on talmudic sources for redemption and a commentary on Nevuat Hayeled (A Child's Prophesy).
-Halevi's letters unfortunately paved the way for the acceptance of messianic pretenders such as
+A rabbinical leader and apocalyptic Kabbalist (see 1460) wrote letters proclaiming the year 1524 as the beginning of the arrival of the Messiah.
+HaLevi, who was originally from Spain, spent many years wandering after the expulsion until he settled in Jerusalem in 1514.
+There Ha-Levy who was widely respected for his scholarly knowledge, urged people to repent and make themselves ready for the redemption.
+He believed that the ascension of the Ottoman empire as well as the episode of David Reubeni were signs.
+Halevi's letters unfortunately paved the way for the acceptance of messianic pretenders such as Molcho (see 1500) and Shabbetai Zevi (see 1626).

 1376 ABRAHAM CRESQUES (Majorca)